 4) Use a crochet kit

-If you want to learn how to crochet fast and have everything you need in one place, then using a crochet kit is a great option.
+If you want to learn how to crochet fast and have everything you need in one place, then using a crochet kit is a great option as it has everything you need.
 Crochet kits come with all the supplies you need to get started, as well as instructions and patterns for a simple project.
+Look for one that’s made for beginners or learning to crochet.
+Chunky yarns and hooks can make learning to crochet quicker as they’re easier to see and control.

 5) Watch crochet tutorials